keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

         <div class="col-xs-8 col-sm-9">
             <h3>DEVELOPMENT TEAM FORMATION & DEVELOPER ONBOARDING</h3>
             <p>Forming a new Software Development Team, or onboarding new Software Developers in an existing Software Development Team can be a challenging, frustrating, and a time consuming process.
 Offload your Development Team Formation tasks onto us and we'll apply our expertise with forming an in-house, or remote Software Development team for you.
 We'll do this by hiring new Software Developers, Onboarding new Software Developers into a Team, Managing existing staff, and implementing plans & processes to make Software Development projects easier to manage.</p>
-            <p><a href="/software-consultancy/software-development-team-formation-and-developer-onboarding-services">View more information and discover pricing for Keep-Alive I.T's Development Team formation & Software Developer onboarding Services.</a></p>
+            <p><a href="">View more information and discover pricing for Keep-Alive I.T's Development Team formation & Software Developer onboarding Services.</a></p>
         </div>
     </div>
 </div>